DarshanMaradiya/React-Shopping-Cart/README.md

 # React-Shopping-Cart
 First small react app!<br>
-Basic implementation of one small functionality of E-commerce sites: Shopping-cart<br>
+Basic implementation of one small functionality of E-commerce sites: <a href="https://darshanmaradiya.github.io/React-Shopping-Cart/">Shopping-cart</a><br>
 Using React.<br>

 # About Functionality